 And I once again did some hot glue gun touch-ups around the wreath to hide exposed twisty wire.

 The finished products.
 One shiny and one more rustic/traditional.

 The only things I purchased were the wreath bases and the burlap ribbon.
 So in total, both wreaths cost just $14.

-It took a lot of trial and error and fretting and trips to the store.
-But overall I am very pleased with how they turned out.
+It took a lot of trial and error.
+But overall I was very pleased with how they turned out.
 And the kids’ teachers loved them!